All-Season Shell Jacket

 Two deep, front pockets with waterproof zippers sit above the level of a climbing harness or pack hipbelt, and the one stretch-mesh internal pocket will hold a lightweight hat and a pair of three-season gloves.
 The pit zips extend from mid-tricep to nearly the bottom of the ribs to allow for ample ventilation, and their two-way zippers open and close smoothly, and are easy to reach and operate while wearing the jacket, compared to some other jackets I’ve used.
 In cool temps and wind, I didn’t need to open the pit zips because the jacket’s adequately breathable for those conditions.

 At 12 ounces, it’s a bit lighter than many competitors in this high-end category, and it compresses to slightly smaller a liter bottle.
+That’s particularly impressive given all the features in the jacket, and the 30-denier fabric, which is much more durable—and better-suited to climbing and all-season use—than the 20-denier (and sometimes lighter) fabric found in many three-season rain shells.

 Like what you’re reading?
 Sign up now for my FREE email newsletter!